bytecodealliance/ComponentizeJS/README.md

 See [types.d.ts](types.d.ts) for the full interface options.

-The component iself can be executed in any component runtime, see the [example](EXAMPLE.md) for an end to end workflow in Wasmtime.
+The component itself can be executed in any component runtime, see the [example](EXAMPLE.md) for an end to end workflow in Wasmtime.

 ### AOT Compilation